Address

 Between healing mud and stone ruins

-The black healing mud of Meline is known far beyond Krk's borders and not only helps the neighboring towns, but also the surrounding bay attract tourist publicity.
-There a innumerable ways to find out about unknown paddling territories.
+The black healing mud of Meline is known far beyond Krk's borders and not only helps the neighboring villages, but also the surrounding bay attract tourist publicity.
+There are innumerable ways to find out about unknown paddling territories.

-The Soline Bay offers not only a great view of the Croatian mainland with its Velika Kapela Mountains (Part of the Kapela Mountains) but also warm and quite calm water as well as sandy beaches and little touched natural bathing places.
-With the tiny island of Školjić Veli, a paddling tour around or through this bay experiences another attraction.
+The Soline Bay offers not only a great view of the Croatian mainland with its Velika Kapela Mountains (Part of the Kapela Mountains) but also warm and quite calm water as well as sandy beaches and little touched natural bathing spots.
+The tiny island of Školjić Veli adds another attraction to a paddle tour around or through this bay.

 From the port I continue to the beach of Čižići and after that the scenery becomes quiet and natural.
 In a small bay there are stone ruins in the middle of the wild thicket.
 From here it is only 500 m to the small island called Skoljic Veli, which also shows a ruined stone building.

-The wind has freshened from the northeast and I'm paddling starboard towards the deserted island so that it doesn't push me back to the mud beach of Meline.
+The wind has freshened from the northeast, and I'm paddling starboard towards the deserted island so that it doesn't push me back to the mud beach of Meline.
 You always have to reckon with that here on Krk in the bays, which is why a wind check in advance can be worth its weight in gold.
-With a bit of trouble and distress I soon reach the island and moor on the leeward side to allow myself a short walk around the area.
-Even my first steps scare off some lizards, which I would not have noticed if they hadn't disappeared rustling into the undergrowth.
+With a bit of extra effort, I soon reach the island and moor on the leeward side to allow myself a short walk around the area.
+My first steps scare off some lizards, which I would not have noticed if they hadn't disappeared rustling into the undergrowth.

-Although there is a bit of rubbish lying around and a beaten track leads to the ruins, many visitors are unlikely to dock here.
+There is a little rubbish lying around, and a footpath leads to the abandoned ruins, but not many visitors are likely to stop here.
 In addition to a bird carcass, I also notice several bird bones scattered on the ground.
-The animals probably also know that they can spend their last hours here in peace.
+The animals probably know that they can spend their last hours here in peace.

 Since the wind and the waves are still okay, I leave the island and paddle to the strait that marks the beginning of the bay.
 Of course, since the sea is pushing in and the area is exposed to even more wind, it gets a bit rougher out here, so I soon turn right to Klimno and treat myself to a slight downwinder along the south-eastern shore of the bay.